ghinlon/haha/src/go/howto/readme.md

 * [CodeReviewComments Â· golang/go Wiki](https://github.com/golang/go/wiki/CodeReviewComments)

+# How to read code

+* Don't follow functions always. make a bird view first.

+# LAW

 1. package level only have: `const var func`, `expression` MUST put in `func`, so can put in `func init`.
 1. always test a slice with `len(s) > N` first, don't test slice with `s[n-1]